GHETTOBLASTER

 The artwork ‘Ghettoblaster’, like all artworks, can, of course, be purchased online in the desired size via my art store.
 All you need to do is fill out the online form or send me an email.
 You’ll then receive a prompt reply with a quote and a delivery date.”

-Canon Fine-Art inkjet print on premium Hahnemühle Photo Rag 308 gsm paper.
-Artwork size freely selectable: from at least 20 × 20 cm up to 120 × 120 cm.
-Mounted on 2 mm aluminum Dibond with a white wooden shadow-gap frame.
-Pricing/quote on request, depending on size and quantity.
+Canon fine art inkjet print on high-quality Hahnemühle Photo Rag 308 g/m².
+The artwork format can be freely selected: from a minimum of 20 × 20 cm up to a maximum of 120 × 120 cm.
+Mounted on 2 mm Alu-Dibond, with a white wooden frame and shadow gap.
+Price/offer upon request, depending on size and quantity.